ember-learn/ember-blog/source/2019-07-19-the-ember-times-issue-107.md

 Be kind,

-Jessica Jordan, the crowd and the Learning Team
+Jessica Jordan, Kenneth Larsen, the crowd and the Learning Team